What Is Product Liability?

 Right now, we are litigating cases involving hernia mesh, PFAS, 3M combat earplugs, Valsartan, Truvada and opioids.
 We are regularly examining individual cases and updating our knowledge about new medical devices and drug cases.

 If you think you might have a case, contact us for a free review.
-Stephen Skinner is a member of the AAJ Products Liability section as well as being a member of the AAJ Opioid Litigation Group, the AAJ E-Cigarette Litigation Group and the AAJ 3M Combat Earplugs Litigation Group.
+Stephen Skinner is a member of the AAJ Products Liability section as well as a member of the AAJ Opioid Litigation Group, the AAJ E-Cigarette Litigation Group and the AAJ 3M Combat Earplugs Litigation Group.